 In a highly competitive business environment where profit margins are often razor-thin, it’s critical for practices large and small to collect every dollar they’ve earned.
-If you don’t periodically audit your systems, efforts, and results on the medical billing front, you’re almost certainly not operating at your optimum performance level.
+If you don’t periodically conduct medical billing audits on your systems, efforts, and results on the medical billing front, you’re almost certainly not operating at your optimum performance level.

 4 Steps to Conducting a Successful Medical Billing Audit

-How in-depth you decide to go with an internal audit is up to you, but taking a more thorough approach will naturally produce better (and more actionable) results.
+How in-depth you decide to go with an internal medical billing audit is up to you, but taking a more thorough approach will naturally produce better (and more actionable) results.
 This is especially true if it’s been a while since you reviewed or reassessed your billing policies and procedures.
-Since every medical practice is different, there’s no one-size-fits-all checklist for auditing billing and coding, but there are some general steps every office should take and key considerations along the way.
+Since every medical practice is different, there’s no one-size-fits-all checklist, but there are some general steps every office should take and key considerations along the way when preparing a medical billing audit.

 Step 1: Map Out the Scope and Process